 The longer out-and-back is a total of 14 miles with 4,000 feet of gain, while the loop is a little over eight miles with 1,800 feet of gain, connecting with the Coffman and Alexander Trails, which lead back to the trading post.
 While the trails are well marked, it is easy to get turned around at some of the junctions, so plan ahead—and bring the appropriate route-finding gear on your hike.

-Visitors must pay a daily admission fee, ranging from $5 to $12.50 for children, adults and seniors.
-Annual and semi-annual passes are $90 and $60, and available for purchase at the Palm Springs Visitor’s Center.
+Visitors must pay a daily admission fee, ranging from $7 to $15 for children, adults and seniors.
+Annual passes are $125, and are available for purchase at the Palm Springs Visitor’s Center.
 Hours for Tahquitz Canyon are 7:30 a.m. to 5 p.m., and hours for Indian Canyons are 8 a.m. to 5 p.m., with the last vehicles allowed in at 3 p.m. and 4 p.m., respectively.
 Pets are not allowed.
 Hikers are advised to bring plenty of water, and in addition to paper and digital maps, consider bringing an emergency satellite device.
 Know your limits; and when in doubt, turn around.

-Hike your way through the oasis!
+Hike your way through the Southern California oasis!
 Take a look at these scenic hiking trails in Greater Palm Springs and embark on a new adventure!